 The safety of QCA staff and authorised visitors is a priority.
 If an unauthorised person becomes aggressive or in your view is likely to cause harm, do not put your personal safety or the safety of others at risk.
 Dexus security personnel or the police will need to be contacted to deal with the situation.
 Once the situation has been addressed or other security measures have been applied, staff directly involved and those who may have observed the challenge are to be de-briefed.

-The debriefing should take place as soon as possible after the incident and the QCA will arrange counselling by its employee assistance program provider should the staff member if required request this service.
+The debriefing should take place as soon as possible after the incident and the QCA will arrange counselling by its employee assistance program provider should the staff member request this service.

 References